akomba/ec_traits/README.md

+##

+To finish

+1) Generic func to add new traits to any card by tokenID (array)
+2) Founders Tokens fixed entry -= DONE
+3) Presale - buy without cash -+ DONE
+4) bonding curves - can be done before release - DONE
+5) URI @ finalization
+Make sure all require traits / info is visible

+Andras : Generate 10,000 tokens (Final)
+How many bits for CARD / COMMON
+Test that they get allocated properly

+Check out card trait & random trait allocations

-# Tests and calculations for the ether.cards traits system
+## Tests and calculations for the ether.cards traits system

 ## types of features: